 Recently R. Scott Clark spoke on the Calvinist Batman podcast about covenant theology and baptism.
 He also has A Curriculum For Those Wrestling Through Covenant Theology And Infant Baptism, a 5-part series called Some of the Differences Between Baptists and Reformed Theology on the New Covenant, as well as a printed booklet called Baptism, Election, and the Covenant of Grace.
 [For a response to his new podcast series, see here]

 I greatly appreciate Dr. Clark’s work in defense of justification by faith alone.
 He sees quite clearly how much of the professed reformed church has been infiltrated by a false gospel.
 He sees it for the threat that it is and he speaks loudly against it.
-I stand beside him in that and I am thankful for his work in that respect.
 The critique I offer below should not take anything away from that.
 I offer it in an effort to sharpen iron and edify the church.

 The critique is long, but I think you will find it worth your time.
 I appreciate your patience.